 Direct Routing for MS Teams with Telnyx

 So what’s the difference in going with Direct Routing with Telnyx vs. any other SIP provider?
 As Telnyx is a carrier, MS Teams users that leverage the Telnyx network will have direct connectivity to the PSTN.

 This means you’ll gain access to a global, Tier-1 network on your communications platform, resulting in improved voice quality for crystal clear calls every time.
 This option will also give your business greater control over call routing and phone numbers.
 In addition, Telnyx offers customers an SBC that can be configured by any user without any extra cost or external assitance- making implementation even easier!

 Perhaps most importantly, choosing MS Teams Direct Routing with Telnyx will allow your company to scale faster, all around the globe.
 At Telnyx we’ve spent lots of time putting Tier 1 interconnects in place with partners all around the world.
 As an MS Teams user, you can now leverage these existing relationships to expand your global footprint, without compromising your communications.

 Want to try it out?
 MS Teams Direct Routing is now live in the Mission Control Portal.
-If you’re a new customer you can sign up to the self-service portal and you’ll receive $10 of free testing credit as a new user so you can test it out for yourself.
+If you’re a new customer you can sign up to the self-service portal.

 If you’re an existing customer- head on over to our Developer Center where you’ll find our latest BYOC guide for Microsft Teams.